tylert/packer-build/README.rst

 Even though Packer supports QEMU as an officially-supported provider, Vagrant, for some reason, does not.
 The 3rd-party plugin named "vagrant-libvirt" provides the missing QEMU support for Vagrant.
-We are unable at this time to confirm this fact due to the following errors encountered while trying to run "vagrant up"::
+We are unable at this time to verify this fact due to the following errors encountered while trying to run "vagrant up"::

     Error while connecting to libvirt: Error making a connection to libvirt URI qemu:///system?no_verify=1&keyfile=/home/whoa/.ssh/id_rsa: